makalin/undos/README.md

 ## 🚀 Features
 - Transparent `rm`, `unlink`, and friends → moved, not destroyed.
 - Logs what you nuked, when, and where.
-- `undol` command to restore files/folders.
+- `undos-restore` command to restore files/folders.
 - Fast + minimal footprint, no daemons.
 - Works across shells (`bash`, `zsh`, etc.).
 - Optional **fzf picker** for interactive recovery.